 Mount Olivet Lutheran Church is one of the few churches in America, which provides professional counseling services to deal with the tensions, pressures, changing attitudes, and stresses of today’s living for its members and the community.
 Our services help people work through their problems through the use of counseling, psychotherapy, and/or medication in a supportive setting that is open to those of all faith perspectives.
 Our therapists include three Licensed Marriage and Family Therapists, two Licensed Professional Counselors, one Licensed Alcohol and Drug Counselor, and one Clinical Counseling Masters’ Student Intern.
 We offer therapy for children, adolescents, couples and families.
 A variety of therapy groups are also offered.
 We also have a consulting psychiatrist and a medical Internist who provide medication management and assessment.

 Counseling is offered at our Minneapolis Campus at 1804 West 50th Street or 5000 Logan Avenue South, Monday through Friday, and one day per week at our West Campus office.

 Counseling Staff Info

 Shannon Himango, MA, LMFT

 Shannon is the Director of the Counseling Service, and a Licensed Marriage and Family Therapist.
 She provides the general practice of counseling for clients age 7 through adulthood, couples and families.
 She strives to offer an environment of trust, safety and respect in which clients may explore and process important feelings and issues.
 Her focus involves increasing awareness of patterned behavior, stress/conflict management, self-talk, relationships to others and intentionality in self-care to create a healthier lifestyle for the future.
-She utilizes cognitive behavioral, narrative and solution focused therapies as well as creative art therapy and play therapy techniques.
-Her areas of interest: Anxiety and Depression, Relationship Issues, Couples and Families, Individuation and Personal Growth, Parenting Support/Coaching, Divorce Transition and Co-parenting Support for Children and Families, Assertive Communication Skills, Mindfulness, Relaxation Practices, Work-Life Balance, Eldercare Issues, Sexual Concerns, Sexual/Gender Identity, and LGBTQ Affirmative.
-Shannon works five days a week at Mount Olivet Counseling Service.
+She utilizes Cognitive Behavioral, Narrative and Solution Focused therapies as well as creative art and play therapy techniques.
+Shannon’s areas of interest: Anxiety, Depression, Relationship Issues, Individuation and Personal Growth, Parenting Support, Divorce Transition and Co-Parenting Support, Assertive Communication skills, Mindfulness/Relaxation Practices/Mine-Body Connection, Stress Management/Work-Life Balance, Eldercare Issues, Sexuality Concerns, Sexual/Gender Identity issues, and is LGBTQ Affirmative.
+Shannon works five days a week at Mt.
+Olivet Counseling Service.
 She has been a Licensed Marriage and Family Therapist since 2006.

 Gayle Vaughan, MA, LMFT